emanueljoab/YGO-DB-to-Yugipedia-Legacy/README.md

 - Run `start.bat`.
 - Enter a valid YGO DB deck URL.
 - The formatted decklist will be saved as a .txt file inside the `Decklist` folder.

+## Notes

+- Only public decks work.
+Make sure your decks are public.
+- If a card wasn't released in the TCG, its Japanese name will be displayed.